 - Limited 18-month warranty

 The Cuisinart Mini-Prep Plus is designed to chop, grind, pureé, and emulsify.
-For dicing vegetables and a lot of other basic tasks, it can do as well as some larger food processors.
-You can also make small batches of all sorts of dishes, including hummus, applesauce, mayonnaise, herb butters, cheese spreads, salad dressings, pesto, and baby food.
+For chopping vegetables and a lot of other basic tasks, it can do as well as some larger food processors.
+You can make small batches of all sorts of dishes, including hummus, applesauce, mayonnaise, herb butters, cheese spreads, salad dressings, pesto, and baby food.

 Operating this processor couldn’t be simpler.
 It has two buttons, chop and grind.
 To pulse, you simply push the button and let go quickly.
 To run continuously you have to hold the button down.
 Just keep in mind that this is a small chopper for small jobs.
 It isn’t designed for heavy duty processing.
 According to the instruction manual, you should not hold the button down for continuous processing for more than one minute at a time.

 The chop function is used to chop, pureé or mix, and it woks best with foods such as onions, garlic, parsley and other herbs, most types of cheese, and nuts (when you want chopped nuts).
 The grind function is used to grind harder foods such as spices, seeds, peppercorns, and nuts when you want them finely ground.

 If there is a learning curve it’s in knowing how long to hold down the buttons – or how quickly you better let go!
 I think one reviewer nailed it in saying that the good is that it’s really good at finely chopping foods, and the bad is that it’s really good at finely chopping foods.
 The key is in remembering that despite its size, this little processor is very fast and might be more powerful than you expect.
 You’ll definitely want to start with short pulses until you get the hang of it.
 Sometimes there’s a fine line between just enough and way too much.